Yumemira/cowsGame/README.md

 So, goals are:
 1. Safe web page for users' information
 2. As fast as possible.
 Fast work not only for web but for me! >~<
-3. Interesting concept.
-(I also live link here later)
+3. Interesting concept. (also I will leave link here later)
 4. I hope this could be good project for my summary